 Where are the best dog-friendly trails in Greater Victoria?

 Greater Victoria has over 100 kilometres of trails suitable for dog walks, from the paved Galloping Goose to forested summit hikes at Mount Douglas.
-We have walked every trail on this list with Ziggy and Sahara, noting terrain, leash rules, shade, and accessibility.
-Here is the trail-by-trail breakdown so you can find the right fit for your dog.
+This guide covers each trail with notes on terrain, leash rules, shade, and accessibility.
+Find the right fit for your dog.

 Trail conditions change with the seasons.
 Many trails are muddy from November through March.
 Some parks enforce seasonal leash restrictions during summer months.
 Always check signage before letting your dog off-leash.